devatlant/frontendProgrammingTest/README.md

 In the json file you will find data about tweets (`db/tweets.json`).
-At the top of the layout should be a search for tweets, the search is performed in accordance with the selected type: `by tweet text`, `by hashtag`, `by user name`
-+ one parameter (preferably numeric), chosen by you.
+At the top of the layout should be a search for tweets, the search is performed in accordance with the selected type: `by tweet text`, `by hashtag`, `by user name` and by one parameter (preferably numeric), chosen by you.
 If we perform the search, the found date should be _highlighted_ in text of tweets.
 It is also required to implement filtering by language (each tweet has this parameter), a list of languages is displayed based on the languages available in tweets (there may be others